tchayen/markdown-links/README.md

 The character used to separate the link from the link text (`[[link:text]]`).
 Defaults to `:`.

-This option requires restart to take effect.
+This option requires restarting Visual Studio Code to take effect.

 ## Roadmap